tessus/joplin-scripts/README.md

            this help
 ```

+If you rather use a perl script, head over [here](https://github.com/sciurius/perl-Joplin-API).
+You can use the script `listnotes.pl` with the option `--weed`.

 ## `jnclnst` - clean sync target (remove orphaned resources from sync target)

+This script is no longer needed.
+A fix was added to Joplin a while back.
+It’s only here for reference and for people who still use an old Joplin version.
+It doesn’t hurt to run the script, it just won’t find anything to remove anything anymore.

 ```
 usage: jnclnst [-c CONFIGFILE] [-f] [-q|--quiet] [-n|--dry-run] [-d|--debug] [-V|--version] [-h] [--help]